testerbot00000/countr/README.md

 	- How many counts in that channel
 	- The user ID of the last count in that channel
 	- Global counts

+Any other questions can go to our [support server](https://discord.gg/JbHX5U3).